brooklynrail/brooklynrail-platform/content/people/andrew-paul-woolbright.md

 short_bio: Artist, curator, and critic **Andrew Woolbright** is based in Brooklyn, New York, and is an MFA graduate from RISD in painting.
 Woolbright is the founder and director of the gallery Below Grand located on the Lower East Side in New York.
-In addition to curating, he is a regular contributor to the _Brooklyn Rail_.
+In addition to curating, he is an Editor-at-Large at the _Brooklyn Rail_.
 In 2021, Woolbright curated the show _Density Betrays Us_ with Angela Dufresne and Cash Ragona at the Hole; and will be curating shows at Provincetown Fine Arts Work Center and Hesse Flatow in the summer or 2022.